awsdocs/amazon-workmail-administration-guide/doc_source/setup-msexchange.md

    Set-MailUser $new_mailuser -EmailAddresses $old_mailbox.EmailAddresses -HiddenFromAddressListsEnabled $old_mailbox.HiddenFromAddressListsEnabled
    ```

-   In the above commands, **orgname** represents the name of the Amazon WorkMail organization\.
+   In the above commands, *orgname* represents the name of the Amazon WorkMail organization\.
 For more information, see [Disabling mailbox](https://technet.microsoft.com/en-us/library/jj863434(v=exchg.150).aspx) and [Enabling mail users](https://technet.microsoft.com/en-us/library/aa996549(v=exchg.150).aspx) on Microsoft TechNet\.

-1. Send a test email to the user \(as per the example above, **workmailuser@yourdomain\.com**\)\.
+1. Send a test email to the user \(in the example above, **workmailuser@yourdomain\.com**\)\.
 If email routing has been enabled correctly, the user should be able to log in to the Amazon WorkMail mailbox and receive the email\.

 **Note**
 Microsoft Exchange remains the primary server for incoming email as long as you would like to have interoperability between the two environments\.
 To ensure interoperability with Microsoft Exchange, the DNS records should not be updated to point to Amazon WorkMail until later\.

 ## Post setup configuration<a name="post_setup"></a>

 The above steps move a user mailbox from Microsoft Exchange Server to Amazon WorkMail, while keeping the user in Microsoft Exchange as a contact\.
-Because the migrated user is now an external mail user, Microsoft Exchange Server imposes additional constraints and there may be additional configuration requirements to complete the migration\.
+Because the migrated user is now an external mail user, Microsoft Exchange Server imposes additional constraints, and there may be additional configuration requirements to complete the migration\.
 + The user might not be able to send emails to groups by default\.
-To enable this functionality, the user must be added to a safe sender list for all groups\.
+To enable this functionality, you must add the user to a safe sender list for all groups\.
 For more information, see [Delivery management](https://technet.microsoft.com/en-us/library/bb123722.aspx#deliverymanagement) on Microsoft TechNet\.
-+ The user also might not be able to book resources\.
++ The user might not be able to book resources\.
 To enable this functionality, you must set the `ProcessExternalMeetingMessages` of all resources that the user needs to access\.
 For more information, see [Set\-CalendarProcessing](https://technet.microsoft.com/en-us/library/dd335046.aspx) on Microsoft TechNet\.

 ## Mail client configuration<a name="mail_client_config"></a>

-Some mail clients do not switch seamlessly to Amazon WorkMail and require the user to perform additional setup\.
+Some mail clients don't switch seamlessly to Amazon WorkMail\.
+These clients require the user to perform additional setup steps\.
 Different mail clients require different actions to be taken\.
-+ Microsoft Outlook on Windows – Requires MS Outlook to be restarted\.
++ Microsoft Outlook on Windows – Requires Outlook to be restarted\.
 At startup, you are required to choose whether to keep using the old mailbox or use a temporary mailbox\.
-Choose the temporary mailbox option, and reconfigure the Microsoft Exchange mailbox from scratch\.
+Choose the temporary mailbox option\.Then, reconfigure the Microsoft Exchange mailbox from scratch\.
-+ Microsoft Outlook on MacOS – When Outlook is restarted, you see the following message **Outlook was redirected to server orgname\.awsapps\.com\.
++ Microsoft Outlook on MacOS – When Outlook is restarted, it will prompt the following message: **Outlook was redirected to server *orgname*\.awsapps\.com\.
 Do you want this server to configure your settings?**\.
 Accept the suggestion\.
-+ Mail on iOS – The mail app stops receiving emails and generates a **Cannot get mail** error\.
-Reconfigure the Microsoft Exchange mailbox from scratch\.
++ Mail on iOS – The mail app stops receiving emails and generates a **can't get mail** error\.
+Recreate and reconfigure the Microsoft Exchange mailbox\.